jemosdev/jemosdev/README.md

 ## Hi, I'm Jerson 👋
 ### Backend developer | Chemical Engineer

-I am a developer passionate about for chemistry, software development and technology.
-Most of my experience is related to teaching and researching in chemistry and how they are supported through the technology...
+I am a developer passionate about for chemistry, teaching and research.

 Languages and Tools: